Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Entropy production rate of active hair-bundle fluctuations

-where $\Delta X =X_1-X_2$; $k_{\rm gs}$ and $k_{\rm sp}$ are stiffness coefficients; $D$ is the gating swing of a transduction channel; and $A=\exp [(\Delta G + (k_{\rm gs}D^2)/2N)/(k_{\rm B}T)]$, $\Delta G$ being the energy difference between open and closed states of the channels and $N$ the number of transduction elements.
-The force $F_{\rm act}(X_1,X_2) = F_{\rm max} (1-SP_{\rm o}(X_1,X_2))$ is an active nonconservative force exerted by the molecular motors with a maximum value $F_{\rm max}$.
-The parameter $S$ quantifies calcium-mediated feedback on the motor force~\cite{nadrowski2004active} and $P_{\rm o}(X_1,X_2) =1/[1+A\exp(-k_{\rm gs}D\Delta X/Nk_{\rm B}T)]$ is the open probability of the transduction channels.
-With this model, we can capture key features of noisy spontaneous oscillations of hair-bundle position $X_1$ that have been observed experimentally (Fig.~\ref{fig:1}C and D).
-The oscillation of the motors' position (Fig.~\ref{fig:1}D) is known in the model but hidden in experiments.
+is the open probability of the transduction channels.
+Note that Eq.~\eqref{eq:po} is the open probability of a two-state equilibrium model of a channel that with a free energy difference between open and close states which depends linearly on the distance $X_1-X_2$.
+As shown earlier~\cite{nadrowski2004active,tinevez2007unifying}, this model can capture key features of noisy spontaneous oscillations of hair-bundle position $X_1$ that have been observed experimentally (Fig.~\ref{fig:1b}A).
+The oscillation of the motors' position (Fig.~\ref{fig:1b}B) is known in the model but hidden in experiments.
 Trajectories of only $ X_1(t)$ or $X_2(t)$ do not reveal obvious signs of a net current, which here would correspond to a drift.
-However, trajectories in the $(X_1,X_2)$ plane show a net current which is a signature of entropy production (Fig.~\ref{fig:1}E).
-In the following, we will use this stochastic model to compare the irreversibility measure $\sigma_1$ to the total entropy production $\sigma_{\rm tot}$. \looseness-1
+However, trajectories in the $(X_1,X_2)$ plane show a net current which is a signature of entropy production (Fig.~\ref{fig:1}C).
+In the following, we will use this stochastic model to compare the irreversibility measure $\hat\sigma_1$ to the total entropy production $\sigma_{\rm tot}$.

 In the stochastic model of hair-bundle oscillations given by Eqs. (\ref{eq:4}-\ref{eq:5}) we deal with only two variables, therefore $\sigma_{\rm tot}=\sigma_2$.
-From the analytical expression of $\sigma_2$, we find that the steady-state entropy production rate can be written as~\cite{chetrite2008fluctuation,dabelow2018irreversibility}\looseness-1
+From the analytical expression of $\sigma_2$, we find that the steady-state entropy production rate can be written as~\cite{chetrite2008fluctuation,dabelow2018irreversibility} (see Appendix~\ref{app:iv})

 where $-\langle \dot{Q}_1\rangle =- \langle (\partial V/\partial X_1)\,\circ\, \dot{X}_1\rangle$ is the steady-state average heat dissipated to the thermal bath at temperature $T$ and $\langle \dot{W}_{\rm act}\rangle = -\langle F_{\rm act}\,\circ \,\dot{X}_2\rangle$ is the power exerted by the active force on the motors.
 Here $\langle\, \cdot\, \rangle $ denote steady state averages and $\circ$ the Stratonovich product~\cite{sekimoto1998langevin,si}.
 Equation~\eqref{eq:11} reveals two sources of nonequilibrium in the model: the difference of effective temperature and temperature, and the active force.